Wild Geese II: Plot

 As the only surviving Nazi leader in captivity, Rudolf Hess has secrets that could destroy the careers of prominent political figures, secrets an international news network will pay any price to get.

 As Alex Faulkner arrives for a meeting, Robert McCann is arguing with Michael Lukas about the delay of a planned rescue of Rudolf Hess.

-Faulkner is escorted into the office; there he meets network executives Michael and Kathy Lukas, who ask him to free Hess - a request which he refuses.
+Faulkner is escorted into the office; there, he meets network executives Michael and Kathy Lukas, who ask him to free Hess - a request that he refuses.
 He does recommend John Haddad as a substitute.
-As this is happening, former Lebanese American soldier turned mercenary Haddad avoids Palestinian hitmen in London.
-Later Kathy and Michael hire Haddad to free Hess and get him safely out of West Berlin.
+As this is happening, former Lebanese-American soldier turned mercenary Haddad avoids Palestinian hitmen in London.
+Later, Kathy and Michael hire Haddad to free Hess and get him safely out of West Berlin.

-When Haddad arrives in West Berlin he stakes out the outside of Spandau Prison as a jogger while being spied on.
-He drafts plans of the outside of the prison including guard towers and entrances.
-The next day Haddad joins a construction team and sneaks away to get into the prison guard entrance.
-Carefully eluding the guards by studying their timed patrols he drafts floor plans of the hallways and cell blocks.
+When Haddad arrives in West Berlin, he stakes out the outside of Spandau Prison as a jogger while being spied on.
+He drafts plans of the outside of the prison, including guard towers and entrances.
+The next day, Haddad joins a construction team and sneaks away to get into the prison-guard entrance.
+Carefully eluding the guards by studying their timed patrols, he drafts floor plans of the hallways and cell blocks.

-When he leaves the prison with the construction crew, Haddad is abducted by Karl Stroebling who is a Nazi but works for the Soviet Union.
+When he leaves the prison with the construction crew, Haddad is abducted by Karl Stroebling, who is a Nazi, but works for the Soviet Union.
 Stroebling and his thugs smother Haddad with a plastic bag over his head to torture him into disclosing details about his mission.
-Haddad escapes by overpowering the thugs and rolls across the street, barely missing being run over by an oncoming truck as the police arrive and witness the incident.
+Haddad escapes by overpowering the thugs, and rolls across the street, barely missing being run over by an oncoming truck as the police arrive and witness the incident.

 While recovering in hospital, Haddad is visited by British Colonel Reed-Henry.
-Reed-Henry questions Haddad but to no avail; he leaves Haddad but suspects he is there to rescue Hess.
-Haddad leaves the hospital and, with Kathy, goes to Bavaria to plan the mission without interference from Stroebling.
+Reed-Henry questions Haddad, but to no avail; he leaves Haddad, but suspects he is there to rescue Hess.
+Haddad leaves the hospital, and with Kathy, goes to Bavaria to plan the mission without interference from Stroebling.

 Haddad enlists his old mercenary comrade Faulkner to watch his back.
 Faulkner, a former British Army officer, is working as an assassin and is an expert marksman.
 As romance between Haddad and Kathy blossoms, the trio returns to West Berlin to find that Reed-Henry will help Haddad release Hess.
 Reed-Henry claims that the British secretly want to get rid of Hess because the old man's presence is a reason for the Soviets to have military in the British sector.
-Once again, Stroebling's thug's attempt to kill Haddad, but this time Faulkner helps him kill all but one of them.
+Once again, Stroebling's thugs attempt to kill Haddad, but this time, Faulkner helps him kill all but one of them.